Merit Badges

 -

-Only your Scout Leadership and approved Merit Badge Counselors may enter, modify and approve of your Scoutbook entries, as appropriate.
+Only your Scout leadership and approved Merit Badge Counselors may enter, modify and approve of your Scoutbook entries, as appropriate.

 -